Poland - Defense Industry

 - The aircraft/electronics group (under the Industrial Development Agency (ARP - Agencja Rozwoju Przemysku)) included: Polskie Zaklady Lotnicze Mielec, WSK PZL-Swidnik S.A., ZR Radmor S.A., and PZL Hydral S.A.
 PHZ Cenzin trading company handles marketing and export for ARP Group.
 Also, there were three repair shipyards, thirteen military repair facilities, and eight research and development institutions for the defense/military function.
 In addition to the above listed companies, there are several small private firms, which are very successful on the Polish market including WB Electronics, Transbit, Wamtechnika, DGT, and Airpol.

+Up to 2010, out of the 38 companies recognized as strategically important for the country, only a few had been successfully privatized.
 The first of them is PZL Okecie, acquired by the EADS corporation, which consists of German, French and Spanish companies and is one of the largest aircraft fleet producers in Europe.
-The other one, also active in the aircraft industry, is the WSK Rzeszów engine maker, which was bought by United Technology of the United States.
+The other one, also active in the aircraft industry, is the WSK Rzeszˇw engine maker, which was bought by United Technology of the United States.
 The remaining plants awaited their turn.
 Unfortunately, there were not many prospective buyers.

 Participation in trade fairs, conferences and seminars is a very effective avenue for promotion in the defense/military sector in Poland.
 The MSPO International Defense Industry Exhibition is the largest annual event for the defense and security industries in Central and Eastern Europe attracting buyers from throughout the region and represents an excellent venue for U.S. companies in these sectors.
 It is held each year in Kielce (south east Poland) at the beginning of September.
 Participation in the MSPO trade show and accompanying conferences and seminars is a very effective avenue for promotion in Poland and its neighbors.